Fzainn/NGS-Pipeline/README.md

 * less contaminated: ancestral samples are less likely to be contaminated, which can lead to errors in genome assembly
 * preserved genetic diversity
 * identification of ancient variants.
-* resolve ambiguities in assembly look here for more info(https://www.nature.com/articles/s41559-022-01956-z#:~:text=Reconstructed%20ancestral%20genomes%20are%20similar,in%20silico%20reconstructions%20when%20available.) (https://research.pasteur.fr/fr/publication/reconstruction-of-hundreds-of-reference-ancestral-genomes-across-the-eukaryotic-kingdom/)
+* resolve ambiguities in assembly.

+look here for more info(https://www.nature.com/articles/s41559-022-01956-z#:~:text=Reconstructed%20ancestral%20genomes%20are%20similar,in%20silico%20reconstructions%20when%20available.) (https://research.pasteur.fr/fr/publication/reconstruction-of-hundreds-of-reference-ancestral-genomes-across-the-eukaryotic-kingdom/)

 ## SPAdes